Behaviour Expectations

 |

-To foster positive behaviour children are rewarded through Good News certificates, Globe Award Cards, special privileges and taking responsibilities within the school community.
+To foster positive behaviour and character traits children are commended through Good News certificates, Globe Award Cards, special privileges and having responsibilities within the school community.

 Occasionally, a child may not adhere to these values.
-In order to develop a child’s learning behaviour or their understanding of responsibility to the school community sanctions are given.
-If a child continues to misbehave repeatedly or if their behaviour is rather more serious, then the Head of School will ask parents to come to school to talk about the inappropriate behaviour and how it can be resolved.
+In order to develop a child’s learning behaviour or their understanding of responsibility to the school community, sanctions are given.
+If a child continues to misbehave repeatedly or if their behaviour is rather more serious, then a member of the Senior Leadership team will ask parents to come to school to talk about the inappropriate behaviour and how it can be resolved.
 Additionally, in some circumstances the school will use outside agencies to support children, families and the school with behaviour issues.
 Finally, in extreme circumstances children may be excluded for a fixed number of days or permanently.

 Click here to read our Behaviour Policy.